-- accounting skills are valued in many industries, but particularly for roles involving management of staff, budgets or responsibility for business assets - accounting firms in Hobart regularly offer cadetships for Year 12 leavers, giving students full-time work while studying for their business degree.
-Students wishing to maximise their employability should consider majoring in Accounting and would benefit from studying Accounting in Year 11 or 12
+- All businesses use accounting, so accounting skills are highly valued in many industries, and particularly for business owners and managers and those involved in the management of staff, budgets or responsibility for business assets - accounting firms in Hobart regularly offer cadetships for Year 12 leavers, giving students full-time work while studying for their business degree.
+Students planning to study a business degree will improve their chances of being employed by majoring in Accounting at university. - students can (voluntarily) undertake a UCP Course at UTAS during term 3 and gain a subject for their degree (at no charge)